SOS2603 – Nordic welfare society - contemporary perspectives

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 - Seminars (smaller groups)

-The seminars are optional, and you choose if you would like to participate or not.
-However, if you sign up to a seminar, we expect you to participate.
 If you do not want to sign up for a seminar, please choose "Seminar 99 - wish not to participate in seminar".

 Access to teaching

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.